Messaging and Communication Jobs

 WhatsApp Parameters |

 Defines the parameters, in JSON format, that instruct WhatsApp to perform multiple actions.
-This creates a text message template, which enables you to send notifications or reminders to subscribers.
-Copy
+The following example creates a text message template, which enables you to send notifications or reminders to subscribers: Copy

 |